ieee antennas propagation society engineers education students

 The APS Student Design Contest (SDC) is an annual contest about the design of a device or system mainly involving antenna and propagation aspects.
 It culminates with a demonstration by the finalists at the annual IEEE AP-S Symposium.
 The Contest aims to engage and encourage study in the fields of electromagnetism, particularly antennas and propagation.
 Prizes are awarded for the first, second and third prize.
 Here is the list of winners and finalists from previous years.

-2023 AP-S Student Design Content, Portland, Oregon
+2023 AP-S Student Design Contest, Portland, Oregon

 First Place: